 Ethical Guideline for Journal Publication

-Journal of Islamic Science, Culture, and Social Studies (ISCS) publishing is essential in developing a cohesive and accepted network of knowledge.
+Journal of Islamic Science, Culture, and Social Studies (ISCS) publishing is essential in developing a cohesive and accepted knowledge network.
 It reflects the writers' work quality and the institutions that support them.
 They promote and exemplify the scientific approach.
 It is critical to establish ethical expectations for all parties engaged in publishing: author, journal editor, peer reviewer, publisher, and society.
-Perkumpulan Alumni dan Santri Mahyajatul Qurro' Publisher, as the publisher of Islamic Science, Culture, and Social Studies (ISCS), recognizes its ethical and other obligations.
-We are dedicated to ensuring that commercial money has no effect on editorial choices.
-The Perkumpulan Alumni dan Santri Mahyajatul Qurro' Publisher and Editorial Board will also aid in interactions with other journals and publishers.
+Perkumpulan Alumni dan Santri Mahyajatul Qurro' as the publisher of Islamic Science, Culture, and Social Studies (ISCS), recognizes its ethical and other obligations.
+We are dedicated to ensuring that financial ties, personal relationships, political or religious beliefs, institutional affiliations do not affect editorial choices.
+The Perkumpulan Alumni dan Santri Mahyajatul Qurro' and Editorial Board will also aid in interactions with other journals and publishers.

 The editor of the Journal of Islamic Science, Culture, and Social Studies (ISCS) is determining which papers should be published.
 Such judgments must always be driven by the validity of the work in the issue and its value to academics and readers.
 The editors may be led by the editorial board's rules and bound by any legal requirements that are in effect at the time involving libel, copyright infringement, and plagiarism.
 The editors may consult with other editors or reviewers in reaching this judgment.